 Sweet & Sour Chicken was her choice for the evening – a dish her mum cooks at home, and one she judged as suitably straightforward, with easy-to-find ingredients.

 The main variation was the substition of dark soy for regular soy sauce, which was down to what we had in stock.
-I assume this is what made the finished dish so dark in colour.
+We assume this is what made the finished dish so dark in colour.
 But what Rosie liked about the recipe was that one could clearly vary both the meat and vegetables used according to one’s tastes and what was going cheap on the day.

 Before too long, the meal was ready and it certainly smelled great.